okeshawarz/prospectus/draft4.md

 # Introduction: Centering Space in Political Economy

+>"Capital by its nature drives beyond every spatial barrier.
+Thus the creation of the physical conditions of exchange--of the means of communication and transport--the annihilation of space by time--becomes an extraordinary necessity for it." @marx2005

+The discipline of Economics, at long last, has been going through something of a "spatial turn" in recent years.
+It has become more and more apparent that heterogeneity and divergence across geographic scales are strikingly persistent [@ganong2017; @chetty2014], and that these differences across space require more sophisticated explanations than factor endowments and convergent-growth models.

+Spatiality, in the form of land and land rents, had been central to economic thought since Adam Smith;

 # What do Landlords Do?
 The Political Economy of Urban Growth and Distribution

 >Rents don't increase because buildings get better, buildings get better because rents increase